JDev100/Portfolio-Manager/public/README.md

 ```
 <Route path='/mypage' element={<MyPage />} />
 ```
-7. With client running, input
+7. With client running, input following in browser url bar
 ```
 http://localhost:3000/mypage
 ```
-in browser url bar
 10. Should be like following: